ai4ce/DeepMapping2/README.md

 # Getting Started:
 ## Installation
-The code is tested with Python 3.9 and PyTorch 1.13.1.
+The code is tested with Python 3.9, PyTorch 1.13.1, and CUDA 11.6.

 To install the dependencies, you can create a virtual environment with
 ```